 Your safest bet whenever possible is always to avoid trouble and know the local legislation.
 Additionally, when you may face a legal situation as a result of your actions it’s best to remember that all your actions will be considered.
 This means you need to do the minimum to defend and escape.
 Not all extreme circumstances are world ending.

 Local laws vary, not just from country to country or state to state, but also by county and city.
 In some areas a Stand-Your-Ground defense is fine especially if you are in your own home.
 Some parts of the world consider every weapon deadly.
+For those who now see the need to get a bat for self defense, click here to find the latest pricing for a min-bat I highly recommend.

 A bat isn’t as cool looking as a katana, but it’s easily as useful.
 As an added bonus it is also a lot more likely to be legal wherever you are.
 If you live in a country that has no guns and strict bladed weapon laws then a baseball bat is a great choice.